yyyujintang/yyyujintang.github.io/_pages/about.md

 <div style="margin: 2em 0; padding: 1.5em; background: linear-gradient(135deg, #fff5f5 0%, #fff1f1 100%); border-left: 4px solid #f56565; border-bottom: 1px solid #f56565; border-radius: 8px; box-shadow: 0 2px 8px rgba(245, 101, 101, 0.1);">
     <strong style="color: #c53030; font-size: 1.1em; display: block; margin-bottom: 0.5em;">🤝 Open for Collaboration</strong>
     <p style="margin: 0; color: #742a2a; line-height: 1.6;">I'm open for academic collaborations.
 If you are interested, please feel free to email me at <a href="mailto:tangyujin0275@gmail.com" style="color: #c53030; font-weight: 600; text-decoration: none; border-bottom: 1px solid #c53030;">tangyujin0275@gmail.com</a>.</p>
-    <p style="margin: 0.8em 0 0 0; color: #742a2a; line-height: 1.6;">If you are from SJTU/CUHKSZ or resource-constrained regions and are applying to US CS PhD programs, don't hesitate to email me.
-I will try my best to reply in time, as a way to give back to the mentors and community who have helped me.</p>
 </div>

 # Educations